williamgiare/WilliamGiare/README.md

-Welcome to my GitHub Page!
-I'William Giarè, currently a (third year) PhD student in Astrophysics at Sapienza, University of Rome.
+Theoretical physicist, currently PhD student in Cosmology at Sapienza, University of Rome.
-I have a background in Theoretical Physics and I'm specializing in Cosmology.
+My scientific interests are mainly focused on Gravitation, Cosmology and High Energy Physics.